slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 The real diversity is the diversity of ideas, not skin color.

+The moment you cross a second border, you are an economic migrant, not a refugee.
+Multicultural is by absurdum the true monocultural.

 > *"the disappearance of nations would have impoverished us no less than if all men had become alike, with one personality and one face.
 Nations are the wealth of mankind, its collective personalities; the very least of them wears its own special colours and bears within itself a special facet of divine intention."
 -- Aleksandr Solzhenitsyn [1918]*